Travel to Cape Cod and the Bradford Inn. If you're flying to

 Steamship Authority ferry leaves for a 45-minute crossing to Woods Hole.
 A

-shuttle from Woods Hole Ferry Terminal to Boston International Airport will be
+shuttle from Woods Hole Ferry Terminal to Logan International Airport will be

 provided with a departure time from Woods Hole at 3:30 pm.
 We recommend a